-Proposed Term Bidding/Procurement All construction subcontracts must be competitively and publicly bid, with a minimum of three qualified bids for each trade or subtrade.
+Proposed Term All construction subcontracts must be competitively and publicly bid, with a minimum of three qualified bids for each trade or subtrade.
 Owner to provide all bid records to City upon request.
 Owner must make a reasonable effort to secure a minimum of three qualified bids, including by publicly publishing notices related to bid opportunities in local or regional newspapers and providing plans and bid documents online.
 Owner must also advertise bid opportunities via the Sacramento Regional Builder's Exchange and the Sacramento Housing and Redevelopment Authority's MBE/WBE/Section 3 contractors list.
 Owner shall provide City with a list of all bids received by Owner, including the name of the bidder and contract information and the bid details.
-Awards to any firm other than the lowest responsive and responsible bidder, in cases where the selected firm's bid exceeds the lowest responsive and services shall be substantiated by a minimum of three cost estimates for like items for all purchases over \$50,000; if the lowest-cost provider is not selected, written justification must be provided.
+Awards to any firm other than the lowest responsive and responsible bidder, in cases where the selected firm's bid Bidding/Procurement exceeds the lowest responsive and responsible bid by more than 15%, must be approved in advance by the City.
+Procurement of non-construction goods and services shall be substantiated by a minimum of three cost estimates for like items for all purchases over \$50,000; if the lowest-cost provider is not selected, written justification must be provided.
 City shall respond to such requests for approval within ten (10) business days of receipt of said request and shall not withhold approval unreasonably.
 The parties agree that if Owner breaches this term, it will be impracticable or extremely difficult to determine the damages suffered by the City.
-It is therefore agreed that (1) upon the second instance of Owner's failure to comply with this term, Owner shall pay the City the sum of \$2,500 as liquidated damages, and (2) upon the third instance of the sum of \$2,500 as liquidated damages, and (2) upon the third instance of the sum of \$2,500 as liquidated damages, and (2) upon the third instance of the sum of \$2,500 as liquidated damages, and (2) upon the third instance of the sum of \$2,500 as liquidated damages.
-Owner's failure to comply with this term, and for each additional instance of non-compliance thereafter, Owner shall pay the City the sum of \$5,000 as liquidated damages.
+It is therefore agreed that (1) upon the second instance of Owner's failure to comply with this term, Owner shall pay the City the sum of \$2,500 as liquidated damages, and (2) upon the third instance of Owner's failure to comply with this term, and for each additional instance of non-compliance thereafter, Owner shall pay the City the sum of \$5,000 as liquidated damages.
 The amount of liquidated damages set forth herein shall be deducted from the available City loan amount.
 Written authorization from City for all change orders and/or line item budget adjustments of \$75,000 or more for construction costs and \$25,000 or more for soft costs is required.
 City shall respond to such request for approval within ten (10) business days of receipt of said change order and shall not withhold approval unreasonably.
 Change Orders The parties agree that if Owner approves change orders or other line item budget adjustments in excess of the above- noted amounts and without the City's written authorization prior to approval (each, a "Change Order Violation"), and such violation is irreversible or remains uncured, it will be impracticable or extremely difficult to determine the damages suffered by the City.
 It is therefore agreed that (1) upon the occurrence of the first Change Order Violation, Owner shall pay the City liquidated damages in the amount of the unauthorized amount of the applicable change order, (2) upon the occurrence of the second Change Order Violation, Owner shall pay the City liquidated damages in the amount of the unauthorized amount of the applicable change order, plus the lesser of 5% administrative cost or